Legally-Cybershortieee/Legally-Shortieee/README.md

 ## 💬 Why I'm Doing This

-I’m documenting this journey not just for me but for anyone else who’s ever felt like law school wasn’t made with us in mind.
+I’m documenting this journey not just for me but for anyone else who’s ever felt like law school wasn’t made with them in mind.
 This repo is how I’m staying grounded, growing, and helping others along the way.

 > *“Move smart.
 Be smart.”* – Cybershortieee